bengohw/Shroom_Room/README.md

 Hello there!
 This is the repository for Shroom Room, a smart automated monotub with IoT capabilities!
-Here is a brief overview of the purpose of the contents in this repository:
+Here is a brief overview of the contents in this repository:

 1. *Electrical_Housing_CAD_Files directory* contains the technical drawings and .stl files to 3D print your own Shroom Room's electrical housing.
 2. *Monotub Circuit Schematic.pdf* shows the necessary electrical connections for Shroom ROom's electronics.